 Prerequisite: MTH 200 or CHM 323 and BIO 315.

-380 Research Project 2-3 hours TBD
+380 Research Project

 In consultation with the instructor, students may determine a topic for research.
 Evaluation consists of a paper and a presentation before an audience of the student's peers.
+Prerequisite: Consent of instructor.